APEX — Entrepreneurial Potential · BD SELECT

 Use validation as fuel, not friction

-His strongest judgment is Sales & Growth (4/4): put him in front of buyers early — pre-orders will convert his caution into evidence-based confidence faster than any plan.
+His strongest judgment is Sales & Growth (4/4).
+Omar should meet real buyers early.
+Pre-orders will turn his caution into confidence faster than any plan.

 8